 Alpaca Securities Brokerage Fee Schedule

-Margin Lending Interest Rate8.0%/Transaction
+Margin Lending Interest Rate | 7.5%/Transaction |

-ADR Pass-Through Fee$0.01 to $0.03/Share
+ADR Pass-Through Fee | $0.01 to $0.03/Share |

 Effectiveness: How Well Does Alpaca Work?

-What Is An API?
+What Is an API?

-Besides being a brokerage, Alpaca offers an API.
-That’s a toolkit that developers use to build software.
-It creates a series of protocols and standards that allow multiple different computer systems to talk to each other.
 For example, an API might allow two different software applications to share data, or it might allow an application to run on a specific piece of hardware.
 When an email client fetches mail from your Gmail account, it uses an API to communicate between the third-party inbox software and Google’s servers.
 When your weather app tells you the temperature, it uses an API to communicate with the National Weather Service’s servers and another to communicate with the hardware on your phone.

-Instead of releasing its own trading platform, then, Alpaca Trading has released a sophisticated API which allows third parties to build their own trading platforms.
-Using this toolkit, those third parties can then build their trading platforms to communicate with Alpaca Trading’s servers.
-The result is that Alpaca Trading can act as the stand-in for any number of fintech companies that want to invent a better way to trade, but which don’t want to have to handle the financial aspect.
-Those firms can design their software, interfaces and trading algorithms, and Alpaca Trading will handle the actual financial transactions.
+The result is that Alpaca can act as the stand-in for any number of fintech companies that want to invent a better way to trade but don’t want to handle the financial aspect.
+Those firms can design their software, interfaces and trading algorithms, and Alpaca will handle the actual financial transactions.
 In fact, Alpaca has specifically designed its API toolkit around algorithmic and AI trading.
 As far as this company is concerned, bring on the bots.

 Bottom Line